 This is so true when learning how to sell Medicare Supplements.

-- Review the Medicare changes outlined in the current Medicare and You Handbook.
+- Review the Medicare changes outlined in the 2017 Medicare and You Handbook.

 - Review the demographics of your target market in your territory: